José Fabella: Early life and education

-Careers
+Medical career

 On his return to the Philippines, Fabella was appointed to various government positions.
 From 1914 to 1916, he was appointed secretary of the Philippine Islands Anti-Tuberculosis Society.
 He also served as the first secretary, and later as executive director of the Public Welfare Board from 1914 to 1921 and Public Welfare Commissioner before he became the first chief of Bureau of Health in 1936 and first secretary of Department of Health and Public Welfare in 1941.
 During his stint in government, he initiated the coordination and regulations of various welfare services including operation of puericulture centers.
 In 1922, he opened a midwifery training school in Sta.
 Cruz, Manila which was the progenitor of Maternity and Children's Hospital which is now the Dr. Jose Fabella Memorial Hospital.
 He also initiated the development of a children's village called Welfareville in Mandaluyong, Province of Rizal where the government's child-caring institutions were established.
 The first child health surveys and studies of Filipino diet were conducted under his leadership.

 He served as a member of the Philippine Board of Censorship for Motion Picture and the Tuberculosis Commission, first vice president of the Philippine Islands Anti-Tuberculosis Society, director of Philippine Islands Anti-Leprosy Society, vice president of Associated Charities and councilor of La Proteccion de la Infancia.

 In recognition of his contributions to public health and social welfare, he was appointed delegate of the Philippines to the Second Oriental Conference of the League of Red Cross Societies held in Tokyo, Japan in 1926.
 He also represented the Philippines in the Seventh Congress of Tropical Medicine held in Calcutta, India in 1927 and in the International Tuberculosis Congress held in Oslo, Norway in 1930.

 He was also a member of the Wack-Wack Golf Club, Philippine Columbian Association and Colegio Medico-Farmaceutico.

 In 1942, at the beginning of Japanese occupation of the Philippines, Fabella was one of only three prominent Filipinos who refused to serve in the Japanese-sponsored Philippine Executive Commission to help administer the country.
 As a consequence, the Japanese authorities put him under house arrest.